 Does your child struggle to solve word problems?
-Prefer decimals to fractions?
+Fear fractions?
 Reach for a calculator to multiply or divide?
 Use their fingers to add or subtract?

 These are signs that your child may have used memorization, or rote learning, as a substitute for conceptual understanding, or meaningful learning.
 Many classrooms confuse memorization with conceptual understanding in the elementary grades, leaving students unable to apply their learning and unprepared for the abstract nature of mathematics taught in middle school, high school and beyond.